Ayofase/Ayofase-netflix-performance-insights/README.md

 ## Exploratory Data Analysis (EDA)
-Exploratory data analysis (EDA) conducted on the Netflix revenue and engagement data with the use of Rstudio to understand the data's structure, identify trends and patterns, and inform the development of the Tableau dashboards that answer key questions, such as:
+Exploratory data analysis (EDA) conducted on the Netflix revenue and engagement data with the use of R to understand the data's structure, identify trends and patterns, and inform the development of the Tableau dashboards that answer key questions, such as:
    - What are the key trends in Netflix's global streaming revenue and membership growth?
    - How does revenue performance vary across different regions (UCAN, EMEA, LATM, APAC)?
    - What are the global content viewing patterns and engagement trends for movies vs. TV shows?